+(2) Court Proceedings and Outcome.
 The IRS asserted that Clara should have reported the \$29.9 million as gifts (rather than the \$636,657 of net economic benefit reported as gifts under the economic benefit regime for 2006 through 2009).
-The executors moved for partial summary judgment that the economic benefit regime applied, which the Tax Court granted pursuant to its 2016 decision, as noted above.
+The executors moved for partial summary judgment that the economic benefit regime applied, which the Tax Court granted pursuant to its 2016 decision, as noted in paragraph c above.

 With regard to the value of the split-dollar receivables included in the gross estate, the executors moved for partial summary judgment that section 2703 did not apply.
 Three days after the similar summary judgment motion was denied in Cahill, the Tax Court (Judge Goeke), citing Cahill, denied the motion.
 Estate of Morrissette v.
 Commissioner, Order, Docket No. 4415-14 (June 21, 2018).
-The court's order also noted that the IRS had raised sections 2036 and 2038 as alternative arguments.
+The order also noted that the IRS had raised sections 2036 and 2038 as alternative arguments.

 The Morrissette case was tried in Washington, D.C., in October 2019, briefed in the first quarter of 2020, and decided by Judge Goeke on May 13, 2021.
 Estate of Morrissette v.
 Commissioner, T.C.
 Memo.
-2021-60.
-The court held that the "bona fide sale for an adequate and full consideration in money or money's worth" exception in sections 2036(a) and 2038(a)(1) and the "bona fide business arrangement ... [that] is not a device to transfer such property to members of the decedent's family for less than full and adequate consideration in money or money's worth ... [and that has] terms ... comparable to similar arrangements entered into by persons in an arms' length transaction" exception in section 2703(b) were satisfied and therefore those sections did not apply.
+2021-60 (Morrissette II).
+Judge Goeke held that the "bona fide sale for an adequate and full consideration in money or money's worth" exception in sections 2036(a) and 2038(a)(1) and the "bona fide business arrangement ... [that] is not a device to transfer such property to members of the decedent's family for less than full and adequate consideration in money or money's worth ... [and that has] terms ... comparable to similar arrangements entered into by persons in an arms' length transaction" exception in section 2703(b) were satisfied and therefore those sections did not apply.
 These were unequivocal taxpayer victories.
+The Morrissette opinion's analysis of the bona fide business arrangement, testamentary device, and comparability with arm's-length transactions prongs of the exception in section 2703(b) is a rare exposition of Chapter 14, more than three decades after Chapter 14 took effect on October 9, 1990.

-Regarding valuation, the court was more sympathetic with the IRS.
+Regarding valuation, Judge Goeke was more sympathetic with the IRS.
 Most significantly, it accepted the lower discount rates for calculating present value of 6.4 and 8.85 percent derived by the IRS's appraiser from yields in the life insurance industry and in the particular insurance companies, rather than the range of 15 to 18 percent used by the appraiser on whose appraisal the executors had relied in preparing the estate tax return.

-The court also agreed with the IRS that the maturity date used in that present value calculation should be December 31, 2013, not the life expectancies of the sons as the executors' experts had used.
-The court noted:
+Judge Goeke also agreed with the IRS that the maturity date used in that present value calculation should be December 31, 2013, not the life expectancies of the sons as the executors' experts had used.
+He noted: